 Following my spa treatment, I hit the WET Deck where a Sound Wave Sunday pool party was happening.

-And speaking of celebs, I spotted an actor chilling in a cabana poolside.
+I mingled with Austin residents as well as hotel guests as I sipped on the pool bar’s signature froze.
+I even spotted an actor chilling in a cabana poolside.
 Honestly, I even surprise myself sometimes with my ability to recognize people.
 Especially since this guy isn’t exactly a household name.
 Who was it, you ask?
 Josh Hopkins, who I know from Cougartown.
 You may also recognize him from GI Jane, The Perfect Storm and/ or Only the Brave (which also stars Austin resident Taylor Kitsch).

 If you’re interested in using the pool yourself, non-hotel guests can gain access Monday through Friday for $10/ day with a WET Deck Day Pass or a ticket to Soundwave Sundays.
 Pool access is complimentary after 5 p.m.
 Monday through Friday for happy hour and sunset swims.

-After a couple hours of fun in the sun, a pal and I headed over to DuMont’s Down Low (214 West 4th Street) for a post swim drink before heading to dinner.
+After a couple hours of fun in the sun, a pal and I headed over to DuMont’s Down Low (214 West 4th Street).

-The bar, located just around the corner, is situated in the basement of the old Fado (now the casual taco restaurant Chispas).
-The speak easy feeling joint serves over 70 whiskeys.
-But the main attraction is the dripolator, which features one-of-a-kind infused liquors.
+Located in the basement of the old Fado (one of my fave old Austin haunts), the speak easy feeling joint serves over 70 whiskeys.
+The main attraction is the dripolator, which features one-of-a-kind infused liquors.
 The specialty drips on our visit utilized Four Roses Bourbon with blackberry and lemon peel as well as Monopolova Vodka with jalapeño and pineapple.

 After sipping on one of their signature cocktails, a Toronto made with the drip for me and a Brown Derby for my pal, we were almost too exhausted to even think about dinner.